-In our previous post Sleep Apnea: What is it and how is it diagnosed, we talked about the causes of Sleep Apnea.
-We also touched on how we can test and diagnose patient with sleep apnea.
+In our previous post Sleep Apnea: What is it and how is it diagnosed, we discussed the causes of Sleep Apnea, and touched on how we can test and diagnose patient with sleep apnea.
 Now let’s examine the 4 different sleep apnea treatments available today.

 The first treatment we discuss is positional therapy.
 For patients who only have sleep apnea when they sleep on their back, forcing them to their side may be an effective treatment.
 The downside is that by sleeping on the side, the patient may develop joint pain — specifically hip and shoulder pain.

 The third option is surgery.
-Surgery is generally not a very good option as the best surgeries for sleep apnea carry about a 25-30% success rate in curing sleep apnea.
-These are extensive surgeries that require time from work and significant pain and expense.
+Surgery is generally not a very good option as the best surgeries for sleep apnea carry about a 25-30% success rate.
+These are extensive surgeries that require recovery time from work and significant pain and expenses.